 1. Set a casual, approachable tone to the conversation

-One reason people prefer SMS over emails for customer service is the informal tone it sets to the conversation.
+One reason people prefer customer texting service over emails is the informal tone it sets to the conversation.
 The character limit of texts discourages the use of greetings and other ornamentation.
 Plus, texting has also given way for wide use of abbreviations and emoticons to get your message across in a compact manner.

 Add them to your messages organically to set an informal, approachable tone to your conversations.
 Read our guide on text abbreviations for further tips.